 You can see the apartments and condos in the background.
 Wonder how the HOA works?

 Ah, my ride.
 Here's the trolley car we had heard about.
-It's about as authentic as the rest of Americana (meaning, not at all) but my kids - ages 9 1/2 and 7 - thought it was great.
+It's about as authentic as the rest of Americana (meaning, not at all) but my kids, who were ages 9 1/2 and 7 at the time, thought it was great.
 And, yes, it's free.

 The thing my kids like most about this place is that it was clean.
 Americana may been somewhat contrived, somewhat "fake" ... but, yes, it was clean.